IBM/Developer-Playground/didact/Readme-heremaps--geocoding-and-search-api-v7.md

    <br>
       <div class="description">
           <div>
             Geocoding is the process of transforming addresses (like "Taj Mahal in Agra, Uttar Pradesh, India") into geographic spatial coordinates (like latitude 27.1751° N and longitude 78.0421° E), which you can use to explore and position the map.
 Reverse geocoding is the process of converting geographic coordinates into a human-readable postal address. </div>
           <br>
           <div>
-            This application allows you to experiment with the HERE Geocoding and Search API to
+            This application allows you to experiment with the HERE Geocoding and Search API to:
           </div>
           <ul>
             <li>search for points of interest with 400+ categories and address objects at different levels (street, city, state, ...)</li>